Pfizer epilepsy drug prices were 'unfairly high,' UK review finds - Up News Info

 Article content

-Britain’s competition watchdog is sticking with its view that Pfizer and Flynn Pharma broke the law by charging Britain’s public health service “unfairly high” prices for an epilepsy drug, after being asked to reassess a record fine.
+Britain’s competition watchdog is sticking with its view that Pfizer and Flynn Pharma broke the law by charging the country’s public health service “unfairly high” prices for an epilepsy drug, after being asked to reassess a previous fine.

-The drugmakers made use of a loophole so that the capsules, branded Epanutin prior to September 2012, were not subject to price regulation for branded drugs, the Competition and Markets Authority (CMA) found in its provisional review https://www.gov.uk/government/news/cma-accuses-pharma-firms-of-illegal-pricing.
-In 2016, the CMA fined https://www.reuters.com/article/us-pfizer-britain-fine-idUSKBN13W0VT Pfizer and Flynn a record 90 million pounds ($125 million) for the price hike.
-However, the companies in 2018 won an appeal https://www.reuters.com/article/uk-pfizer-britain-fine-idUKKCN1J327D against the penalty, and the Competition Appeal Tribunal referred the matter back to the CMA.
+The drugmakers made use of a loophole so that the capsules, called Epanutin before September 2012, were not subject to price regulation for branded drugs, the Competition and Markets Authority (CMA) found in its provisional review https://www.gov.uk/government/news/cma-accuses-pharma-firms-of-illegal-pricing disclosed on Thursday.

 Article content